maedbhk/MIT-Projects/mentorship/weekly-notes.md

 * As a general practice, create your own branches for code development and then submit pull requests when you want to merge to `main` branch

 ### Alyson
-* Check out [predictive modeling results](../notebooks/phenotype_models.html) to determine which questionnaires are important for classifying whether a participant has been diagnosed with a disorder or not
+* Check out [predictive modeling results](../notebooks/phenotype_models.html) to determine which questionnaires are important for classifying whether a participant has been diagnosed with a disorder or not.